 Whether you are seeking jewelry, woven textiles, ceramics, or elaborate wooden figures – the famous alebrijes – you might be overwhelmed by the variety and quality of local crafts.
 Our suggestion – take your time, check out and add a star if you’d like to the photos, read a bit before you arrive and visit a few of the stores and meet our favorite artesanos.

 Request – Please let us know which venues and artisans have their own websites, Facebook pages, and other online portals which help tell the stories, sell the crafts, and invite potential clients and connect longtime friends.

 • Be respectful and saveor the soundscapes.

 • Learn how to say ‘thank you’ in an Indigenous language.
 Oaxaca has 16 Indigenous groups and more than 100 languages.
 Here are a few greetings from the local markets.

 • Seek out old friends.
 Print a photo I’ve shared years ago on Flickr and seek out the vendor or artisan.
 We are always keen on connecting with our friends.

 Instituto Oaxaqueño de las Artesanias, Garcia Vigil #809, 514-0861.
 Open daily.
-This state-run institution (formerly called Aripo) presents an exquisite collection of crafts Flickr
+This state-run institution (often called Aripo) presents an exquisite collection of crafts Flickr